-In the first step, data will be collected by using the python google play scrapper library, and in the second phase, data pre-processing techniques will be applied to the dataset.
-In this step user reviews is convert into topic vector space because the machine learning algorithms easily understand this format.
-In the third step, user reviews that have been developed in the previous phase will be categorized based on their similar textual structure by using different NLP approaches.
-Some additional data pre-processing steps will also perform using the NLTK toolkit, which is included POS Tagging, stop words removal, a bag of words, and lemmatization.
-Features will be also extracted from the user reviews, and then a feature subset will be created through different feature selection techniques in the next phases.
+In the first step, data will be collected by using the python google play scrapper library while data pre-processing techniques will be applied to the dataset in second phase.
+In this step user reviews will be converted into topic vector space because machine learning algorithms easily understand this format.
+In third step, user reviews that have been developed in the previous phase will be categorized based on their similar textual structure by using different NLP approaches.
+Some additional data pre-processing steps will be performed also using the NLTK toolkit, which is included POS Tagging, stop words removal, a bag of words, and lemmatization.
+Features will be extracted from the user reviews, and then a feature subset will be created through different feature selection techniques in the next phases.
 After that, in the fourth step, the top selected features will be trained by using a machine learning model.
-The performance will be evaluated in the fifth step to determine the accuracy of the proposed framework.
+The performance will be evaluated in fifth step to determine the accuracy of the proposed framework.
 The framework of this study is shown in Figure 1.
 Each phase of the framework is described in detail below.

 Data Collection